Pathos14489/horni-client/README.md

 # Horni-Client

-Instantiate client connections to of Noli's [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results.
+Instantiate client connections to Noli's [Horni API](https://gitlab.com/nolialsea/horni-api) to generate the AI results.

 You have to connect to a running instance of the server for it to work.